aquasecurity/trivy/docs/docs/cloud/aws/scanning.md

 You will need permissions configured to read all AWS resources - we recommend using a group/role with the `ReadOnlyAccess` policy attached.

-Once you've scanned your account, you can run additional commands to filter the results without having to run the entire scan again - results are cached locally per AWS account/region.
+Once you've scanned your account, you can run additional commands to filter the results without having to run the entire scan again - infrastructure information is cached locally per AWS account/region.

 ## CLI Commands